Akuli/odotdot/docs/builtins.md

 variable, so `return = 123;` doesn't exit the function immediately like returning a value does in most other programming languages.

-If the function is called with the wrong number of arguments or with unknown options, an error is thrown.

 Annoying and missing features:
 - The `return = value;` syntax sucks.
 I think it really should be a function call like `return value;` instead, and that should exit the function right away.
-- Functions don't have a `name` attribute or a nice `to_debug_string` yet, so debugging is painful.

 **See Also:** There's more info about functions in the [Function](#function) class documentation.
 The functions created by `func` are `Function` objects.